UMAIE: Islam in Turkey

 - Prerequisites: THEO101 and a 200-level Theology course

 It is no mere coincidence that President Obama chose Turkey as the first Muslim country to visit and as a site for an important address to what gets referred to as the Islamic world.
 As it seeks its soul, its identity, between the European Union and the Islamic world, Turkey is both a battleground and a learning ground.
 New York Times reporter Stephen Kinzer declares that it is poised to be “the most audaciously successful nation of the twenty-first century.”
 Turkey stands in a pivotal position, with the Bosphorus Bridge its great symbol of the geographical, political, and social spanning of both Europe and Asia.
 Islam is central to both the political significance and the mystery of Turkey.
-For centuries visitors have been struck with wonder at its remarkable tauheed, or unity, tolerance and hospitality.
+For centuries, visitors have been struck with wonder at its remarkable tauheed, or unity, and yet with fear of religious fundamentalism.
 This course familiarizes students with the basic beliefs and practices of Islam in Turkey, including worship, family life and intellectual and artistic traditions.
-We will perceive Islam from both “insiders’ perspectives” (reading the Quran and works on the Prophet Muhammad and challenges facing Muslims in contemporary Turkey), and from “outsiders’ perspectives” (reading British, American, and secular Turkish writers who are imagining or describing Turkey and Muslims).
-Site visits include Mosques, churches, madrasas, palaces, museums, ancient towns including the underground city of Kaymakli, volcanic formations, deep valleys and rock dwellings in Cappadocia, Sultanhan Caravanserai, Mevlana Museum, Selimiye Mosque, Aladdin Mosque, Konya Karatay Ince Minare, Karatay Madrasa in Konya.
+We will perceive Islam from both “insiders’ perspectives” (reading the Quran and works on the Prophet Muhammad and challenges facing Muslims in contemporary Turkey), and from “outsiders’ perspectives” (reading British, American, and secular Turkish writers who imagining or describing Turkey and Muslims).
+Site visits include mosques, churches, madrasas, palaces, museums, ancient towns, and bazaars such as: White cotton-looking traverticens and ancient city of Hierapolis in Pamukkale.
 Ephesus in Selcuk.
-Muradiye, Burda Koza Han, Grand and Green Mosques in Bursa, Bursa center.
-Edirne Selimiye Mosque, Eski Camii, Beyazit Medrese.
-The stunning Blue Mosque and historical Eyup Sultan Mosque, the world-famous Byzantine Hagia Sophia, lavish Ottoman Topkapi Palace, and the Grand Bazaar in Istanbul.
+Roman sites in Bergama.
+Muradiye, Grand and Green Mosques and Sakirin Mosque in Bursa.
+The stunning Blue Mosque and historical Eyup Sultan Mosque), churches (Armenian and Greek Orthodox, the world-famous Byzantine Hagia Sophia, lavish Ottoman Topkapi Palace, and the Grand Bazaar in Istanbul.
 To experience Turkish friendship we also engage in interfaith and intercultural dialogue over dinners in the homes of local families.

 40% Final Essay